hgraca/explicit-architecture-php/README.md

 3. **_Class type_ dependencies integrity**

-    This test goes to a class level dependency integrity check, specially useful for classes in the same layer and component.
+    This test goes to a class-level dependency integrity check, especially useful for classes in the same layer and component.
     For example, the application services, query objects and repositories all belong to the Application Layer, and they all exist within each component.
 However, there are rules that must be followed:
     1. A service can depend on query objects and repositories;
     2. A query object should not depend on a service nor a repository,
     3. A repository should not depend on a service nor a query object.
     4. And, of course, none of them should depend on a controller, although that can be tested using the layers dependency test, because the controllers belong in the UI layer.

     ![Class type dependencies](docs/images/dependencies/deptrac_class.png)